-A series of essays outlining my current book-in-progress, Darwin, Dada, Dalí, Duke, & Devadevàya; or 5D for short.
+A series of essays outlining my current book-in-progress, Darwin, Dada, Dalí, Duke, & Devadevàya: Extending the New Synthesis.

-This page will is only a tentative outline, and will undergo constant updates.
-The current order, titles, and summarized content only lay out a rough overview of the next few essays.
+Follows is a tentative outline, which will undergo constant updates.
+The current order, titles, and summarized content only lay out a rough overview of the published and upcoming essays.

 Both academic publishing and the book industry have severe drawbacks.
-For 5D, I will publish essays laying out the basic ideas here and in social media.
+For 5D, I will publish essays laying out the basic ideas here, and in various academic and social media.
 The full treatment will appear in the finished book.

 Progress can be destructive in the short term, a concept that biologists immediately understand.
 All progress is evolution, and it conforms to certain patterns of organic evolution.
-One such biological theory that is of pressing importance today is the ‘bourgeois strategy.’
+One such biological theory that is of pressing importance today is the ‘bourgeois strategy,’ the drive of the advantaged to maintain their privilege at all costs.
 These insights demonstrate the need for biologists to become active in many new areas, including public policy.

 Language evolves along many of the patterns of organic evolution.
-Which is important because the evolution of language reflects the evolution of our thinking.
+Which is an important insight, because the evolution of our language documents the evolution of our thinking.

 Astronomical numbers are unimaginably huge, but biological numbers are larger by a factor of over a quintillion.
 The real difference between biology and physics, however, is that biology innovates, it constantly produces things that are unprecedented in the universe.
 And biological numbers are critical for understanding that process of innovation.